apache/cordova-docs/docs/en/edge/cordova/storage/storage.md

 ### iOS

-    No permissions required.
+    No permissions are required.

 ### webOS

-    @TODO
+    No permissions are required.

 ### Windows Phone

-    No permissions required.
+    No permissions are required.